Bringing the Watery Sense of Place

 As they realized they were able to provide such answers, Ryan and Klein felt a desire to go even further, to deepen their customers’ seafood awareness through educational dinners.

 On the Hook dinners

-On a Thursday night in April, Klein and Ryan are hosting around 30 guests at their first On the Hook dinner.
-Titled “Searchin’ for Urchin,” this event is focused on seaweed and California’s kelp forest ecosystem.
-O’Hollaren’s ogo, harvested fresh that morning, appears in a seaweed martini alongside five courses that the Alice Collective’s executive chef Lance Velasquez has created with ingredients from the FreshCatch community of suppliers.
+On a Thursday night in April 2019, Klein and Ryan hosted around 30 guests at an On the Hook dinner.
+Titled “Searchin’ for Urchin,” this event was focused on seaweed and California’s kelp forest ecosystem.
+O’Hollaren’s ogo, harvested fresh that morning, appeared in a seaweed martini alongside five courses that the Alice Collective’s executive chef Lance Velasquez created with ingredients from the FreshCatch community of suppliers.

-An appetizer of uni tostadas—sea urchin “tongue” on crunchy nori chips—is offered before the soup course, a creamy uni bisque.
-Next out are a coleslaw-like salad featuring wakame seaweed from the Mendocino coast and two mains, a farmed-abalone schnitzel and braised abalone on chickpea cakes.
-For dessert, guests enjoy “weed brownies,” fudge brownies topped with nori seaweed crème fraîche and miso caramel.
-North Coast Brewing Co. adds appropriate beer pairings.
+An appetizer of uni tostadas—sea urchin “tongue” on crunchy nori chips—came out before the soup course, a creamy uni bisque.
+Next out were a coleslaw-like salad featuring wakame seaweed from the Mendocino coast and two mains, a farmed-abalone schnitzel and braised abalone on chickpea cakes.
+For dessert, guests enjoyed “weed brownies,” fudge brownies topped with nori seaweed crème fraîche and miso caramel.
+North Coast Brewing Co. added appropriate beer pairings.

 Know Your Kelp Forest